-10 CFP required under RCW 36.70A.070
+$^{^{\}rm 10}\,\text{CFP}$ required under RCW 36.70A.070

-The CIS is the capital investment planning context for City budgets and is used to provide the necessary analysis to construct the six-year Capital Investment Program (CIP).
+The CIS is the capital investment planning context for the City's biennial budgets and is used to provide the necessary analysis to construct the six-year Capital Investment Program (CIP).
 This element of the CIS will comply with state law regarding identification of the planned capital investments.

-The Capital Investment Plan
+The Capital Investment PlanProgram

-The City biennial budget will include a Capital Investment Program.
-This plan, once approved by City Council as part of the budget, represents the anticipated capital investments for the next six years.
-The plan will be balanced with anticipated resources.
+The City's biennial budget will include a Capital Investment Program. -This plan, once approved by City Council as part of the budget, represents the anticipated capital investments for the next six years. -The plan will be balanced with anticipated resources.
 In order to be included in the CIP, a project must cost \$50,000 or more, have a useful life of five years or more, be a cost directly related to a project and/or be a planning effort that results in a specific capital improvement.

-The first two years of planned investments will be included in the appropriation ordinance approving the budget.
-As a result, they require no further council approval prior to the expenditure of funds.
-The projects can take a variety of forms.
-For instance, a project may contain planning, design and construction elements of buildings or other infrastructure.
+The first two years of planned investments will be included in the appropriation ordinance approving the budget. -As a result, they require no further City eCouncil approval action is required prior to the expenditure of funds. -The projects can take a variety of forms.- For instance, a project may contain planning, design and construction elements of buildings or other infrastructure.
 Additionally, a project may provide funds leveraged with other partners to further the City's affordable housing goals.
 The CIP clearly illustrates the level of approval for each project.